 Not Doing It Will Cost More

 For the spouse who says it’s a waste of time and money, point them to national statistics that estimate the average cost of divorce (per person) is approximately $15,000 (with California likely averaging much more).
 If your divorce proceeds to court, expect fees to go up dramatically with costs for experts and court reporters added to that.
 Mediation with an experienced mediator usually totals around $3,000 – $4,000 per person and includes everything from the actual negotiating piece to the preparation, filing and service of all required (and optional) pleadings (documents).

 Mediators can save both of you lots of time and money since you don’t have to learn how to navigate the complicated divorce process and sessions are focused on issues that matter since ground rules are instituted to keep your eyes on the prize.
-Sign up for a free subscription to read more tips for getting your spouse on board with mediation.
+Any agreements you reach in mediation are reduced to writing and can be filed with the court to become an enforceable order.